-- 4 Tbsp nutritional yeast flakes
+- 4 tablepoons nutritional yeast flakes

-- 1 Tbsp lemon juice
+- 1 tablespoon lemon juice

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

 - pinch paprika

-- 1/2 pinch cayenne pepper (optional)
+- 1/2 pinch cayenne pepper, (optional)

-Toss in shredded spinach leaves and lightly mix again.
+- Toss in shredded spinach leaves and lightly mix again.

-Remove from oven and serve warm.
+- Remove from oven and serve warm.

-Now, it's ready to use in this Hash Brown recipe.
+- Now, it's ready to use in this Hash Brown recipe.
 Cheese Sauce is also fabulous in nacho cheese dip, veggie pizza, mac-n-cheese, topping for steamed broccoli, or anything else you need a creamy, cheesy sauce in.
-It makes approximately 1 quart and can be stored in the refrigerator up to 2 weeks.
+It makes approximately 1 quart and can be stored in the refrigerator for up to 2 weeks.